dgomezcastro/FEMFractionalQuadrature.jl/README.md

 \begin{cases} (-\Delta)^s u = f & \text{in } \Omega \\ u = 0 &\text{in } \mathbb R^d \setminus \Omega \end{cases}
 ```

-using the FEM method with weighted basis functions.
+using the FEM method with weighted basis functions, as presented in

+* F. del Teso, S. Fronzoni, D. Gómez-Castro. _Finite Elements with weighted bases for the fractional Laplacian_. [https://arxiv.org/abs/2511.01727](https://arxiv.org/abs/2511.01727)

 The approximation of the bilinear form is performed by quadrature of the singular integral on a uniform mesh of size $\rho$.

 At this stage, the package deals with the one-dimensional problem $\Omega = (a,b)$.

 ## Set up